Actuarial-Control-Cycle-T1-2026/group-page-showcase-interstellar-insurance/README.md

 ---

 ### Data and Limitations
+Modelling was done using historical data, qualitative judgements from the Interstellar Mining History and industry benchmarking of numerical and qualitative results.

 Historical data availability: Modelling relied heavily on historical data.
 Where unavailable, such as significant gaps in current exposure data, qualitative judgements and simplified assumptions were applied to create allocation assumptions.

 Data Quality: Missing, misaligned and outlier values were identified in provided datasets, requiring cleaning, truncating or other processes to maintain usability.